Are you asking AI assistants who to vote for and why?

 Citizens are building their state through the Politinn social network.

-In the digital age, the traditional model of democracy is losing its legitimacy because it was created for the real world and is unable to respond adequately to the technological, security, political, and social changes of the 21st century.
-The established mechanisms of traditional democracy—power interests, corruption, protectionism, unprofessional handling of taxpayers' funds, poor political decisions that cause problems for citizens and the state, the spread of disinformation and hatred, including the manipulation of public opinion – deepen citizens' distrust of the state and its institutions with each passing day.
-The greater the distrust of the state and its institutions, the harder life is for citizens in the country.
+In the digital age, the traditional model of democracy is losing its legitimacy because it was created for the real environment and is unable to adequately respond to the technological, security, political and social changes of the 21st century.
+The mechanisms experienced in traditional democracy – vested interests, corruption, protectionism, incompetent handling of taxpayers’ funds, bad political decisions that cause problems for citizens and the state, the spread of disinformation and hatred, including the manipulation of public opinion – are deepening citizens’ distrust of the state and its institutions with each passing day.
+The greater this distrust, the worse life is for citizens in the country.

-In addition, current democracy is virtually dysfunctional in the digital age because it lacks the advanced integrated security systems and cyber protocols necessary to protect digital statehood, state legitimacy, digital infrastructure, and democratic order in cyberspace.
-It is from this space that the most significant hybrid threats of the 21st century are now penetrating mobile devices, social networks, and households, critically endangering the entire democratic world.
+In addition, current democracy is practically unworkable for the digital age, as it lacks advanced integrated security systems and cyber protocols necessary to protect digital statehood, state legitimacy, digital infrastructure and democratic order in cyberspace.
+It is from this space that the most significant hybrid threats of the 21st century today penetrate mobile devices, social networks and households, critically threatening the entire democratic world.

-The ONLINE DEMOCRACY mobile application, linked to advanced artificial intelligence, is the most technologically advanced tool for building a modern, effective, and stable democratic system, the adoption of which is inevitable for all states—delayed implementation would critically jeopardize their ability to fully participate in future political and global structures.
+The ONLINE DEMOCRACY mobile application, connected to advanced artificial intelligence, represents the most technologically advanced tool for building a modern, effective and stable democratic system, the adoption of which is inevitable for all states - a delayed introduction would critically jeopardize their ability to fully participate in future political and global structures.

-Artificial intelligence in the ONLINE DEMOCRACY application represents the technological pillar of the first political system in cyberspace, which streamlines e-communication between citizens and the state in the evaluation and approval of political proposals, optimizes the development of the system, supports the innovative creation of digital political programs and strategic planning, and contributes significantly to the preparation of the state budget with all parametric changes.
-At the same time, it ensures control of voting mechanisms and security protocols in e-elections, minimizes the need for traditional political structures, and protects digital statehood and the legitimacy of the state in the cyber future.
+Artificial intelligence in the ONLINE DEMOCRACY application represents the technological pillar of the first political system in cyberspace, which streamlines e-communication between citizens and the state in the evaluation and approval of political proposals, optimizes the development of the system, supports innovative creation of digital political programs, strategic planning and significantly contributes to the preparation of the state budget with all parametric changes.
+At the same time, it ensures control of voting mechanisms and security protocols in e-elections, minimizes the need for traditional political structures and protects digital statehood and the legitimacy of the state within the cyber future.

-For more than 5 billion Internet and social network users, there can only be one ONLINE DEMOCRACY in the digital age.
-It does not matter whether its form is parliamentary, presidential, semi-presidential, direct, or other—new rules apply in cyberspace.
-Its constitutional pillar is digital statehood and the legitimacy of the state, where citizens, in their role as e-voters, fully exercise their voting rights.
+For more than 5 billion Internet and social media users, there can only be one ONLINE DEMOCRACY in the digital age.
+It does not matter whether its form is parliamentary, presidential, semi-presidential, direct or other - new rules apply in cyberspace.
+Its constitutional pillar is digital statehood and the legitimacy of the state, where citizens in the role of e-voters fully exercise their voting rights.

-The introduction of the principles of digital statehood through the application of ONLINE DEMOCRACY, supported by advanced artificial intelligence, represents an evolutionary step towards secure, effective, and stable state administration, corresponding to the technological, security, and social conditions of the 21st century.
-This approach makes it possible to restore citizens' trust in democracy and constitutional institutions, preserve the legitimacy, sovereignty, and national identity of the state in cyberspace, and strengthen its resilience to hybrid threats, destabilizing influences, and cyberattacks.
-ONLINE DEMOCRACY combines technological innovation and artificial intelligence with new principles of state governance, transfers the administration of public affairs to the digital space, and promotes effective cooperation between citizens, politicians, and the state administration in solving problems, thereby ensuring the continuity, legitimacy, and long-term stability of the democratic order.
+The introduction of the principles of digital statehood through the ONLINE DEMOCRACY application, supported by advanced artificial intelligence, represents an evolutionary step towards safe, effective and stable state administration corresponding to the technological, security and social conditions of the 21st century.
+This approach allows restoring citizens' trust in democracy and constitutional institutions, preserving the legitimacy, sovereignty and national identity of the state in cyberspace and strengthening its resilience to hybrid threats, destabilizing influences and cyber attacks.
+ONLINE DEMOCRACY connects technological innovations and artificial intelligence with new principles of state governance, transfers the management of public affairs to the digital space and supports effective cooperation between citizens, politicians and state administration in solving problems, thereby ensuring the continuity, legitimacy and long-term stability of the democratic order.

 Definition: Digital statehood protection is a set of measures to ensure the protection of the state, its legitimacy, and sovereignty in cyberspace.